 Google’s navigational search algorithms learn from shopping patterns and use Page Ranks to display results that are closest to what the query is.

-But it is not always necessary that the search query a user types as a website name is a navigational request.
+But it is not always necessary that the search query a user type as a website name is a navigational request.
 Sometimes, if a user types “Facebook” might be actually looking for answers about the company or anything related to it and not just navigate to Facebook’s website.